-At the moment I am introducing calculus to my sixth form classes and I wanted to use Desmos to illustrate drawing a tangent to a curve.
-A quick search found this.
-Copying the page to my own account I then modified the page to show a simple quadratic (f(x) = x2).
+At the moment I am introducing calculus to my sixth-form classes and I wanted to use Desmos to illustrate drawing a tangent to a curve.
+A quick search found a page I copied to my own account, I then modified the page to show a simple quadratic (f(x) = x2).

 Something I have been meaning to do for a while is try the folder feature on Desmos, a rather neat way to create a tidy looking set of items.

 Folders are easy to create:

 Having created a folder, press enter and the next item will be placed in the folder.
 If you want to add items later, ‘nudge’ your item into the contents of the folder.

 I recommend that students use Desmos to help them understand any questions they do; finding the equation of a tangent to a curve is a good example, Desmos can be used very quickly to illustrate a correct (or not!) solution.

 For checking calculus examples students can use WolframAlpha, examples are included in the fourth slideshow here).

 Update ….and along came @Desmos! (select either picture for graph page)

 Thank you @Desmos!
 (Think I’ll put in a few requests!)